MeantPlace279/mcbeonlinux/README.md

 `mcpelauncher-client` only works with x86_64 APKs.
 Such APKs are very hard to find.
 Cracked x86_64 APKs are available at [mcpelife.com](https://mcpelife.com).
 But I couldn't find any reliable way to get x86_64 APK for the legal version of MCPE.
 If you manage to do so, that should still work.

 ### Restoring from backup
-If the repo goes down and you need to restore the binaries you backed up:
+If the repo goes down and you need to restore the binaries you backed up (extract to the `mcpelauncher-backup` first if you downloaded [mcpelauncher-backup.zip](mcpelauncher-backup.zip) from this repo and then do the following steps):
 ```bash
 cp ~/mcpelauncher-backup/mcpelauncher-extract /usr/local/bin/
 cp ~/mcpelauncher-backup/mcpelauncher-client /usr/bin/